lsalab/pwmanager/docs/TESTING.md

 This document describes how to run the test suite for the password manager.

-The password manager uses PBKDF2 for key derivation and supports two secure cryptographic modes:
+The password manager uses PBKDF2 for key derivation (100,000 iterations with unique salt) and AES-256-GCM for authenticated encryption.
-- **GCM (Galois/Counter Mode)**: Default for new datastores, provides authenticated encryption
-- **CBC (Cipher Block Chaining)**: Legacy mode, supported for backward compatibility with existing datastores

-Insecure or unnecessary modes (ECB, CFB, OFB, CTR) have been removed to maintain security best practices.
+Insecure or unnecessary modes (ECB, CBC, CFB, OFB, CTR) have been removed to maintain security best practices.
+All datastores use GCM mode for authenticated encryption with tamper detection.

 The test suite comprehensively covers all cryptographic operations, datastore operations, and edge cases.